📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 10 25 50

 Description This grant has been very negatively affected by the Covid19 pandemic, with all facility time being delayed.
 As a result we have worked on molecular simulations of compression experiments at FELs, and the first publication is close to acceptance.
-At the time of writing, the first beamtime is finally scheduled for May 2023, where I will be the PI of the experiment.
+The first beamtime was finally scheduled for May 2023, where I was the PI of the experiment.
+The experiment was extremely successful, producing a huge amount of high quality data in 4 different research areas: Technical development (laser drive, VISAR, targets, 10 Hz operation .); Iron and iron alloys at planetary core conditions; Carbon polymorphs at extreme P-T and transition to diamond;

 Organisation Atomic Weapons Establishment